cmungall/semantic-llama/README.md

     - feed the prompt to a language model (currently OpenAI)
     - parse the results into a dictionary structure
     - ground the results using a preferred annotator

+## Pre-requisites

+- python 3.9+
+- an OpenAI account
+- a BioPortal account (optional)

+You will need to set both API keys using OAK

 ## How to define your own extraction data model